 Often — when this service is requested frequently or contracted — the price of dropped trailers are factored into the transportation cost quoted to the party responsible for paying it.
 This is especially the case when working in a market — like today’s — that’s hard-pressed for capacity.

-The Pros of Drop Trailer Service
+The Advantages of Drop Trailer Service

 There are plenty of upsides to using drop trailer service for your shipment.
 In all honesty, provided it was feasible, every contributor to the process of shipping your freight would prefer to use it.
 As such, drop trailer service is becoming increasingly popular with those companies whose supply chain allows it.

-- Better odds of on-time delivery
+- Drop trailers increase the odds of on-time delivery.

 1. Load-Time Flexibility